nielsSkov/masterThesisCode/README.md

-# Code for Cart Pendulum and Twing Pendulum System
+# Code for Cart Pendulum and Twin Pendulum System

 Before uploading FIRST time:
 - Remember to add the library Joint_teensy.h